amgarton47/CS62data-structures/OnDiskSort_Assignment/project/README.md

 An interface for sorting algorithms.
 Implemented by the `MergeSort` class.

 ### `MergeSort`
 Implementation of the Mergesort algorithm.
 This class has already been implemented for you.
-Note that this implementation is slightly different than the one we have seen in class: it works on ArrayLists rather than arrays,  uses while loops instead of for loops, and does not pass an auxiliary array in the signatures of merge and sort.

 ### `WordScanner`
 Implements the Java `Iterator` interface.
 An iterator over Strings read in as words from an input.
 This class has already been implemented for you.
 You will use the constructor, `next()` and `hasNext()` methods.